Panasonic G9 vs Sony A7

 Review summary: Panasonic G9 vs Sony A7

 So what is the bottom line?
-Which of the two cameras – the Panasonic G9 or the Sony A7 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Panasonic G9 better than the Sony A7 or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.